tensorflow/datasets/docs/datasets.md

 ### `"chexpert"`

-CheXpert is a large dataset of chest X-rays and competition for automated chest x-ray interpretation, which features uncertainty labels and radiologist-labeled reference standard evaluation sets.
+CheXpert is a large dataset of chest X-rays used in competitions for automated chest x-ray interpretation, which features uncertainty labels and radiologist-labeled reference standard evaluation sets.
 It consists of 224,316 chest radiographs of 65,240 patients, where the chest radiographic examinations and the associated